Approved by Board of Trustees

 b.
 Exchange of witness lists, documentary evidence, and affidavits;

 c.
-Define and clarify issues;
+Definition and clarification of issues;

 d.
-Effect stipulations of fact; and
+Stipulations of fact; and

 e.
 Any other appropriate preliminary matters.

-i.
-The President and the faculty member will be provided a copy of the written committee report.
-The committee’s written report will specify findings of fact and will state whether the committee has determined that adequate cause for termination exists and, if so, the specific grounds for termination found.
-In addition, the committee may recommend action less than dismissal.
-The report will also specify any applicable policy the committee considered.
+h.
+The Committee will issue a written report to the President (Committee report) and the faculty member.
+The Committee report will specify findings of fact based solely on the hearing record, including applicable policy, and will state whether the Committee has determined that adequate cause for termination exists and, if so, the specific grounds for termination.
+In addition, the Committee may recommend action other than dismissal.

-References: T.C.A. § 10-7-101; 10-7-503; Policies 202 Faculty Definition, Roles and Responsibilities and Appointment Types; 60 Appearances before the Board; 816 Nepotism; 206 Tenure and Promotion Appeals; 40 Financial Exigency; 205 Promotion of Tenured and Tenurable Faculty.
+References: T.C.A. § 10-7-101; 10-7-503; 49-8-302; Policies 40 Financial Exigency; 60 Appearances before the Board; 202 Faculty Definition, Roles and Responsibilities and Appointment Types; 206 Tenure and Promotion Appeals; 816 Nepotism.